Imagine being so hungry you can barely move. Weak, miserable and aching with every movement, pleading to those around you for help.

 My name is Cheryl Doudle and I have been an inspector at RSPCA South Australia for seven years.
 Animal cruelty cases are never easy, but some tend to stay with you more than others.
 Charlie is one of those cases for me.

-A call to our cruelty hotline sparks awful discovery
+A call to our cruelty report hotline sparks awful discovery

-The first time RSPCA South Australia received a call from a concerned member of the public, we arrived at the Sefton Park home to discover two slightly underweight, but reasonably healthy dogs.
+The first time RSPCA South Australia received a call about Charlie from a concerned member of the public, we arrived at the Sefton Park home to discover two slightly underweight, but reasonably healthy dogs.

 We were relieved that it wasn’t one of ‘those’ cases.
 The cases that sometimes take days to erase the replays from your mind.

 A week later, we received a follow up call about the same property.
-This time the caller described another dog, who was said to be literally skin and bone.
+This time the person on the line described another dog, who the caller described as literally skin and bone.
 If this dog was at the property, he must have been hidden during our first visit.

 This time, I decided to arrive unannounced to the home, suspicious but not yet sure of the horror that was inside.
 Two teenagers inside the property refused to let me in, claiming they didn’t have keys and that they themselves were locked in the house.